-Monies are raised by donations from clubs, members and non-members; deferred gifts; memorial gifts; incremental gifts; special gifts; becoming an OAGC Life Patron (through a contribution of $500); fundraisers, etc. Donations may be sent to the OAGC Foundation Treasurer.
+Monies are raised by donations from clubs, members and non-members; deferred gifts; memorial gifts; incremental gifts; special gifts; becoming an OAGC Foundation Patron (through a contribution of $500); fundraisers, etc. Donations may be sent to the OAGC Foundation Treasurer.

 The OAGC Foundation accepts contributions to several restricted funds: General Fund, Mohican School in the Out-of-Doors Fund, Nature and Conservation Fund, Scholarship Fund and Wahkeena Nature Preserve Fund.
 Additionally, the OAGC Foundation accepts donations to temporarily restricted funds as needs arise.